Greg Finak [email protected]

 github. see step 7

-This will let you version control your data processing code, and provide a mechanism for sharing your package with others.
+This will let you version control your data processing code, and will provide a mechanism for sharing your package with others.

 DataVersionstring has been incremented in the